Expertise

 Our faculty are available to comment on topics related to areas of interest or expertise.
 If you need further assistance, call Media Relations at 970-247-6073 or email Media Relations.

-Prior to joining Fort Lewis, Dr. Austin was a faculty member at Florida Gulf Coast University.
+Before joining Fort Lewis, Dr. Austin was a Florida Gulf Coast University faculty member.
 Outside of Fort Lewis, Dr. Austin is a partner and co-founder of Applied Cultural Ecology, LLC, which provides services related to heritage resource management for living cultural communities, social impact assessment, public involvement, NEPA compliance, climate change adaptation, and community-based conservation.